Frequently Asked Questions

 Does everyone have to join the union?

-• In PECSH, yes, everyone pays dues because the members decided to fight for a “union (united) shop” vs. “open or split shop.”
-When everyone pays dues, there is a greater basis for building unity.
+- In PECSH, yes, everyone pays for the representation they receive from their union, because the members decided to fight for a “union (united) shop” vs. “open or split shop.”
+When everyone pays for representation, there is a greater basis for building unity.
 We have more power to demand better pay, benefits, and working conditions.
-But again, no one pays dues until you approve a contract where the wages and benefit increases out way dues.
+But again, no one pays until you approve a contract where the wages and benefit increases outweigh the cost.

 What about strikes?